babajide07/Cell-Nuclei-Segmentation-using-cGAN/README.md

 # Cell-Nuclei-Segmentation-from-Histology-images-using-cGAN
 ## Overview
 ### Data
-The database consists of 50 512*512 image pairs and was split into 43 and 7 train and test sets, respectively.
+The database consists of 50 512*512 image pairs and was split into 43 and 7 train and test sets (folders Slide_10 and Slide_11), respectively.
 In order to use the code in this repository, the histology images and corresponding segmentation maps need to be merged as shown below.
 ![alt text](https://github.com/babajide07/Cell-Nuclei-Segmentation-from-Histology-images-using-Conditional-Generative-Adversarial-Network-/blob/master/Results/Slide_11_11_2.png).

 ## Baseline